 Here are a few things to expect when applying polyurethane floor finish.

-, fewer bubbles, possible brush marks and lap marks.
+Second Coat: You should start to see a smoother finish, fewer to no bubbles, possible brush marks and lap marks, depending on the quality of the finish being used.
 Adjust room temperature to assist the finish to level.
 Continue to brush with the grain.

-This time use a new 150 or 180 grit screen to buff your polyurethane finish.
-This should remove all the flaws left behind.
+Use a new 180 or 220 grit screen to buff your polyurethane finish.
+This will remove all the flaws left behind.
 Give this coat a good cleaning and tacking, before applying polyurethane floor finish.

 You'll end up with professional quality results.

 Oil based polyurethane wood floor finishes are a traditional, quality finish with a very good reputation.
 When you're choosing an oil base polyurethane wood floor finish, invest in a high quality polyurethane finish.
 This will save you money and time, from having to refinish your wood floors too often.

 If, you have a more contemporary style, consider using a water based wood finish, for a more natural look.

 Learn how to take care of your newly finished polyurethane wood floor.